bitcoincore-dev/escrow-core/README.md

 'error'      // Something went wrong, may need manual intervention.
 ```

-Finally, the deposit refund process is designed to incorporate a soon-to-be-released feature called disposable private keys.
-These keys are meant to be generated locally on your machine, used to sign a covenant, and then thrown into the abyss.
-Disposable keys are optional and not a part of the escrow spec, but they have great security benefits, and I hope to provide more documentation on them in the future.

 When a contract is settled, it will appear on the blockchain as a simple P2TR (Pay to Taproot) transaction.
 No information about the contract, its depositors, or its participating members, are ever revealed.

 ## Covenants

-The covenant itself is constructed using a custom protocol based on the musig2 specification, with a number of optimizations.
-The largest optimization is the establishment of a "root" nonce value, which is further tweaked by each depositor using a non-interactive protocol.
+The covenant is constructed using a custom protocol meant to be compatible with the musig2 specification, while adding a number of optimizations.
+The main optimization involves the use of a "root" nonce value, which is further tweaked by each depositor using a non-interactive protocol.

 In regards to scaling, the protocol is O(1) for the collective negotiation of deposits, requires O(n = outputs) signatures from a given depositor, and O(n * m = depositors) for verification of signatures by the agent.

 The protocol is relatively simple:

 * All parties compute a hash that commits to the full terms of the contract.
-  > Ex: hash340('contract/id', serialize(contract_terms))
+  > Ex: hash340('root_nonce', serialize(contract_terms))
-* Each member uses this hash to produce a "root" secret nonce value (using BIP340).
+* Each member uses this hash to produce a root nonce value, both secret and public, using BIP340.
-* The agent shares their root public nonce value with all depositors.
+* The agent includes their root public nonce value with the contract.
-* For _each_ transaction, the depositor performs the following protocol:
+* For _each_ transaction, the depositor performs the following:
-  - The depositor produces a second commitment that includes both root pnonces, plus the transaction.
+  - The depositor computes a second commitment that includes both root pnonces, plus the transaction.
     > Ex: hash340('contract/root_tweak', depositor_root_pnonce, agent_root_pnonce, sighash(tx))
   - This second hash is used to tweak the root pnonce for both the depositor and the agent.
-  - The agent pubkey and new pnonce values are used to produce a partial signature for the transaction.
+  - The new pnonce values are used to compute a musig2 signing session, plus partial signature for the transaction.
 * Each depositor delivers their pubkey, root pnonce value and package of signatures to the agent.
+* The agent can select a particular transaction, compute the tweak and musig context, and compute the second signature.

-The purpose of the root pnonce value is to guarantee that each derived pnonce value is computed fairly, regardless of which participant performs the computation.
-Each tweak commits to the root pnonce values and specific transaction being signed.
-Since this tweak is applied non-interactively on both sides, there must be a mutual agreement by both parties.
+The purpose of the root nonce value is to guarantee that each derived pnonce value is computed fairly, regardless of whom performs the computation.
+Each tweak extends the commitment of the root nonce value to the specific transaction being signed.

+Since this tweak is applied non-interactively, there must be a mutual agreement by both parties, or the final signature will fail.
 Once the tweak is applied, a partial signature is constructed using the standard musig2 protocol.
-This includes a full commitment to the session state, including the tweaked nonce values, so the security model of the original musig2 paper still holds.
+This includes a full commitment to the session state, including the tweaked nonce values, so the security model of musig2 model still holds.

-The agent does not respond with any signature material, nor commit to any pnonce values used in the actual signing, so random oracle attacks should not apply.

 ```ts
 export interface CovenantData {